 Delusion.
 A false belief based on incorrect inference about external reality that is firmly sustained despite what almost everyone else believes and despite what constitutes incontrovertible and obvious proof or evidence to the contrary.
 The belief is not one ordinarily accepted by other members of the person’s culture or subculture (e.g., it is not an article of religious faith).
 When a false belief involves a value judgment, it is regarded as a delusion only when the judgment is so extreme as to defy credibility.

 Delusions are generally accepted to be beliefs which (a) are held with great conviction; (b) defy rational counter-argument; (c) and would be dismissed as false or bizarre by members of the same socio-cultural group.
 A more precise definition is probably impossible since delusions are contextually dependent, multiply determined and multidimensional.
-Examplars of the delusion category that fulfil all the usual definitional attributes are easy to find, so it would be premature to abandon the construct entirely.
+Exemplars of the delusion category that fulfil all the usual definitional attributes are easy to find, so it would be premature to abandon the construct entirely.
 Equally, in everyday practice there are patients we regard as deluded whose beliefs in isolation may not meet standard delusional criteria.
 In this way a delusion is more like a syndrome than a symptom.
 (Gilleen and David 2005, pp. 5–6)

 1. Couldn’t a true belief be a delusion, as long as the believer had no good reason for holding the belief?
 2. Do delusions really have to be beliefs – might they not instead be imaginings that are mistaken for beliefs by the imaginer?
 3. Must all delusions be based on inference?
 4. Aren’t there delusions that are not about external reality?
 ‘I have no bodily organs’ or ‘my thoughts are not mine but are inserted into my mind by others’ are beliefs expressed by some people with schizophrenia, yet are not about external reality; aren’t these nevertheless still delusional beliefs?
 5. Couldn’t a belief held by all members of one’s community still be delusional?
 (Coltheart 2007, p.
 1043)

-Freeman (2008, pp. 24–26) highlights the multi-dimensional nature of delusions and lists among the main characteristics of delusions not just that delusions are unfounded, firmly held, and resistant to change, but also that they are preoccupying and distressing, and that they interfere with the social dimension of a person's life.
+A widespread critique of the DSM definition is that not enough weight is given to the consequences of having the delusion for our wellbeing.
+Some other definitions of delusion make explicit reference to “disrupted functioning” (e.g., McKay et al. 2005a, p.
+315).
+Freeman 2008 (pp. 24–26) highlights the multi-dimensional nature of delusions and lists among the main characteristics of delusions not just that delusions are unfounded, firmly held, and resistant to change, but also that they are preoccupying and distressing, and that they interfere with the social dimension of our lives.